-This blog makes history fun and relevant to today.
-It serves up the stories of past times that lie behind today’s concerns — behind our news and entertainment.
+This blog makes history and prehistory entertaining and relevant to today.
+It offers the stories behind today’s concerns — behind our news and entertainment.
 It also explores the past for its own sake.
-It offers history’s surprises, its misunderstood truths, and its fascinating and puzzling and impossible factoids.
-Finally, this blog offers thoughts on today’s issues, informed by the struggles of the past.
+And it reveals history’s surprises, its misunderstood truths, and its fascinating and puzzling twists and turns.

 Author, David W. Tollen

-Finally, I’m a lawyer and an instructor at U.C.
+David is a lawyer and serves as an instructor at U.C.
 Berkeley Law School.
-I’m the author of a bestselling legal manual published by the American Bar Association, The Tech Contracts Handbook (ABA 2015).
-I also founded and run a boutique law firm, called Sycamore Legal, as well as a training company, called Tech Contracts Academy.
-I have degrees from Harvard Law School and Cambridge University in England, as well as a B.A. in history from U.C.
+He has law degrees from Harvard Law School, Cambridge University in England, and U.C.
 Berkeley.
+He is the author of a bestselling legal manual published by the American Bar Association, The Tech Contracts Handbook (ABA 2015).
+He also founded and runs a boutique law firm, called Sycamore Legal, as well as a training company, called Tech Contracts Academy.